sal-razzaq/aws-api-to-lambda/README.md

 # SOLUTION

-- This framework routes requests received by AWS API Gateway to a specified .Net class in a single AWS Lambda function for processing.
+- This framework routes requests received by AWS API Gateway to a specified .Net class method in a single AWS Lambda function for processing.

 - This framework allows a single lambda function to handle different request types based on the API Gateway endpoint configuration.